 Selenium toxicity is fairly rare in the UK.

-However, a recent survey found that around one in four people in the UK currently take selenium supplements.
+However, a survey found that around one in four people in the UK currently take selenium supplements.
 Since toxicity is more likely to occur when taking supplements, it’s important to always follow the recommended dosage.
-According to the NHS, taking 350μg or less a day of selenium supplements is unlikely to cause any harm.
+According to the NHS, taking 350μg or less of selenium supplements a day is unlikely to cause any harm.

-It’s also worth keeping an eye on your consumption of foods that are particularly high in selenium – for example, Brazil nuts – as eating too many could also lead to toxicity.
+It’s also worth keeping an eye on your consumption of foods that are particularly high in selenium – for example, Brazil nuts – as eating too many may also lead to toxicity.

 Signs of selenium toxicity include hair loss, nausea, dizziness, tremors, muscle soreness, and vomiting.